delayrider/geography-quiz/README.md

-# How well do you know your planet? - Geography Quiz
+m# How well do you know your planet? - Geography Quiz
 - A trivia quiz where the users can test their general knowledge

 Welcome to [Test Your Knowledge]()!